 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Annual faculty survey on program effectiveness and needs Given spring 2021 Abbreviated version given spring 2022.
 Data used to make decisions on instructional tools.
 Teacher team interviews used to make decisions on curriculum.
+Abbreviated version given spring 2023.
+Data used to make decisions on instructional tools.
+Teacher team interviews used to make decisions on curriculum.
 Survey given annually and results used as a needs assessment to evaluate program effectiveness and guide future work and initiatives.
 All new faculty participate in induction 100% of new faculty participated in 20-21 Yes, all new faculty participated.
-Two new teachers on 100% of new faculty supported to complete induction in two years
+Two new teachers on Yes, all new faculty, that qualified to participate, did 100% of new faculty supported to complete induction in two years

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 provisional credentials, did not complete course work for year 2 and will have an extension to complete.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 provisional credentials, did not complete course work for year 2 and will have an extension to complete. participate.
+One new teacher was hired on a provisional and will start year 1 in 23-24.
 The Enabling Conditions for Collective Teacher Efficacy Questionnaire The questionnaire was given in August and March to staff.
 August Results of Four Fold Taxonomy or Examining Collaboration: Storytelling and Scanning for Ideas - 9.1% Aid and Assistance Aid - 24.2% Sharing - 57.6% Joint-Work - 9.1% March Results of Four Fold Taxonomy or Examining Collaboration: Storytelling and Scanning for Ideas - 2.6% Aid and Assistance Aid - 18.4% Sharing - 55.3% Joint-Work - 23.7% August Results: Levels 1 - 2: 33.3% Levels 3 - 4: 66.7% March Results: Levels 1 - 2: 21% Levels 3 - 4: 79% Positive movement toward the highest level of collaboration was made over the course of the school year.
-Establish outcome after baseline is established
+As of the 22-23 school year this survey will now be given once annually.
+Fall 2022: Levels 1-2: 28.5% Levels 3-4: 71.4% Establish outcome after baseline is established.
+Maintain or improve outcomes toward collective efficacy.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Ladder of Teacher Involvement in School Decision Making The questionnaire was given to staff in August and March.
-August Results: Level 1 (Manipulation) - 3% Level 2 (Decoration) - 9.1% Level 3 (Tokenism) - 33.3% Level 4 (Assigned but Taught) - 6.1% Level 5 (Consulted and Informed) - 27.3% Level 6 - (Administrator initiated and Directed) - 18.2% Level 7 (Teacher Initiated and Directed) - 0% Level 8 (Teacher Initiated, but Shared Decision) - 0% Levels 1 - 4: 51.5% Levels 5 - 8: 45.5% (no responses at the two highest levels) March Results: Level 1 (Manipulation) - 0% Level 2 (Decoration) - 7.9% August Results: Levels 1 - 4: 51.5% Levels 5 - 8: 45.5% (no responses at the two highest levels) March Results: Levels 1 - 4: 47.4% Levels 5 - 8: 52.6% (on response at the two highest levels) Positive movement up the ladder was made over the course of the school year.
-Establish outcome after baseline is established
+August Results: Level 1 (Manipulation) - 3% Level 2 (Decoration) - 9.1% Level 3 (Tokenism) - 33.3% Level 4 (Assigned but Taught) - 6.1% Level 5 (Consulted and Informed) - 27.3% Level 6 - (Administrator initiated and Directed) - 18.2% Level 7 (Teacher Initiated and Directed) - 0% Level 8 (Teacher Initiated, but Shared Decision) - 0% Levels 1 - 4: 51.5% Levels 5 - 8: 45.5% (no responses at the two highest levels) March Results: Level 1 (Manipulation) - 0% Level 2 (Decoration) - 7.9% August Results: Levels 1 - 4: 51.5% (no responses at the two highest levels) March Results: Levels 1 - 4: 47.4% Levels 5 - 8: 52.6% (on response at the two highest levels) Positive movement up the ladder was made over the course of the school year.
+As of the 22-23 school year this survey will now be given once annually.
+Fall 2022: Levels 1 - 4: 17.8% Levels 5 - 8: 82.2% Establish outcome after baseline is established.
+Maintain or improve outcomes toward teachers feelings of involvement in school decision making